coeffic-raphael/GNSS-Navigation/README.md

 Prints horizontal / vertical / 3D error statistics (median, RMS, max) and the median time delta between the two streams.

-Note: the NMEA is the phone's own real-time solution (A-GPS + augmentation), not a ground truth — a 5–8 m RMS gap against it is consistent with a clean solution from raw pseudoranges.

 ## Project layout